approach0/search-engine/README.md

 ```sh
 $ make update
 ```
-under search directory after you have changed the source code configs.
+under source code sub-directory after you have changed the source code configs.

 Here are a few interesting parameters related to this paper:
 ```c